jcadavez/Joshua-uses-Godot-to-make-Ghost-Chase-game/README.md

 Now, you'll be able to play the game and test the player.

 Click the Play button at the top right.
 It'll ask you to select what's the default main scene.
 Choose the created MainScene.
+It'll create a new window to play the game.

 ![Image on selecting default MainScene](Ch%2003%20-%20Creating%20the%20Main%20Scene/pic_playing-main-scene.png)